 Let’s just put this out there: If you’re looking for a great app that works offline, The New York Times app is the best choice.

-We’ve tested the app in offline and online mode and want to summarize WHY you should install the app to get one of the best offline experiences in the following:
+We’ve tested the product in offline and online mode and want to summarize WHY the app gives you one of the best offline experiences in the following:

 It stands out that the New York Times doesn’t force the user to take advantage of the offline usable function.
 You don’t want to occupy your internal storage or you don’t have enough data left?
 No problem, just switch offline functionality off.